blog Oracle blog in Spanish

 and Ords in a specific folder for each of the installations.

-We go to the folder where the apex files have been extracted, where the apexins.sql file is located
+We navigate to the folder where the Apex files have been extracted, where the apexins.sql file is located

 The installation format is as follows: